 The most basic, rear-wheel drive version of the Model 3 offers up to 250 miles of range.
-It performs the benchmark zero-to-60-mph sprint in 5.3 seconds, and it goes up to a top speed of 140 mph if you give it enough tarmac.
-Don’t look for horsepower and torque figures; Tesla won’t release them.
-The company argues range is a much more important statistic.
+It performs the benchmark zero-to-60mph sprint in 5.3 seconds, and it goes up to a top speed of 140mph if you give it enough tarmac.
+Don’t look for horsepower and torque figures; Tesla chooses not to release them to the public.

-The Model Y is bigger, heavier, and less aerodynamic than the Model 3 so it’s a little bit slower.
-Exclusively offered with all-wheel drive, it offers 315 miles of range, a 4.8-second sprint from zero to 60 mph, and a 135-mph top speed.
-The flagship Performance model can also drive 315 miles on a charge, but its zero-to-60-mph time drops to 3.5 seconds, and its top speed increases to 145 mph.
+The Model Y is bigger, heavier, and less aerodynamic than the 3 so it’s a little bit slower.
+Only available with all-wheel drive, it offers 316 miles of range, a 4.8-second sprint from zero to 60mph, and a 135mph top speed.
+The Performance model sees its range drop to 291 miles, and its zero-to-60mph time go down to 3.5 seconds.

 Keep in mind those figures can — and very likely will — change as Tesla ramps up production.
 The company has a proven track record of tweaking its range on a regular basis, sometimes via over-the-air software updates.